tomy2105/KnowledgeNotes/cpp/cpp11.md

 };
 ```

 **Caveat**:  An object is constructed once _any_ constructor finishes execution.
 Since multiple constructors will be allowed to execute, this will mean that each delegating constructor will be executing on a fully constructed object of its own type.
-Derived class constructors will execute after all delegation in their base classes is complete.

 ### Explicit overrides and final